 - The 2020 recipient is Dr. William J. Beese of the Vancouver Island Section.

 Before joining the VIU Forestry faculty in 2010, Bill spent over 30 years on the BC coast as a Forest Ecologist in research and policy development for several forest companies.
 He is an RPF with an MF in Forest Ecology from UBC.
 Bill has an international reputation for practical implementation of innovative forestry.
 His research includes silvicultural systems, prescribed burning, forest regeneration and biodiversity.
 He coordinated the multi-disciplinary Montane Alternative Silvicultural Systems (MASS) study.
 He helped lead the phase-in of variable retention harvesting as part of Weyerhaeuser’s Coast Forest Strategy—a team effort that received the Ecological Society of America’s Corporate Award for 2001.
 He has served on numerous advisory committees on research, old growth forests and ecosystem-based management including an international science panel for Forestry Tasmania.
 He is a co-author of three book chapters and numerous research papers, including global overviews of retention forestry.

 The International Forestry Achievement Award recognizes individuals who have made unique and outstanding contributions or achievements in international forestry.
 The Award recognizes that Canada is a world leader in the practice of forestry and appreciates the actions of individuals who have shared this leadership with other nations, and has the objective of encouraging excellence and cooperation in international forestry.

-- The 2019 recipient was Dr. Guangyu Wang of the Vancouver Section.
+- The 2020 recipient is Dr. Gary Q. Bull of the Vancouver Section.

 JAMES M. KITZ AWARD